boycce/S3-Lambda-Thumbnail-Generator/readme.md

 To test this function, you can create a new Lambda test event with the following JSON object.
 Replace `{YOUR-BUCKET}` with your bucket name and upload `./test/test.jpg` to `{YOUR-BUCKET}/full/test.jpg`.

+If something is going wrong, you can dig into the CloudWatch logs ("Monitor" > "View CloudWatch Logs")

 ```json
 {